Cannabis / Marijuana

 What are the different ways people use cannabis?

-Cannabis is commonly smoked in one of various ways.
+Cannabis is commonly smoked in various ways.
 Cannabis cigarettes (called joints or spliffs amongst dozens of slang terms) can be made with or without tobacco.
-Using tobacco in a cannabis cigarette puts the user at risk of all the serious harms that smoking tobacco causes in addition to the risks of cannabis alone.
+Using tobacco in a cannabis cigarette puts the user at risk of all the serious harms that smoking tobacco causes in addition to the lower risks of cannabis alone.
 The highly addictive properties of nicotine in the tobacco may also encourage the user to smoke more, increasing the amounts of both drugs used.
-Cannabis can also be smoked using a pipe, or a water-pipe.
+Cannabis can also be smoked using various pipes and bongs.

 Cannabis smoke is irritating to the lungs, causing coughing as an immediate reaction to inhalation (particularly in new users).
 Regular heavy use can cause wheezing and coughing.
 For information on the long term harms of cannabis smoke, see the 'What are the long-term impacts of of cannabis to health and wellbeing?' section below.